Definitions and interpretation

-Sound Concepts must not disclose the Personal Data to any Data Subject or to a third party other than at the Customer's request or instruction, as provided for in these Terms or as required by law.
+Sound Concepts must not disclose the Personal Data to any Data Subject or to a third party unless the disclosure is either at the Customer's request or instruction, permitted by this Agreement, or is otherwise required by law.

-These Terms will take effect on the Effective Date and, notwithstanding expiry of the Term or termination of this Agreement, will remain in effect until, and automatically expire upon, deletion of all Personal Data by Sound Concepts as described in these Terms.
+These Terms will take effect on the Effective Date and, notwithstanding expiration of the Term or termination of this Agreement, will remain in effect as long as Sound Concepts holds any of Customer’s Personal Data.

 This Agreement will remain in full force and effect from the Effective Date so long as:

-Sound Concepts retains any Personal Data related to the Master Agreement in its possession or control (Term).
+- Sound Concepts retains any Personal Data related to Customer’s Business Purposes in its possession or control (Term).

-Any provision of these Terms that expressly or by implication should come into or continue in force on or after termination of the Master Agreement in order to protect Personal Data will remain in full force and effect.
+Any provision of these Terms that expressly or by implication should come into or continue in force on or after termination of any Master Agreement to protect Personal Data will remain in full force and effect after such termination.

-If a change in any Data Protection Legislation prevents either party from fulfilling all or part of its Master Agreement obligations, the parties will suspend the processing of Personal Data until that processing complies with the new requirements.
-If either party is unable to bring the Personal Data processing into compliance with the Data Protection Legislation within thirty days thereafter, the other party may terminate the Master Agreement on written notice to the other.
+If a change in any Data Protection Legislation prevents either party from fulfilling all or part of its obligations under Master Agreement or from fulfilling the Business Purposes, the parties will suspend the processing of Personal Data until that processing can be brought into compliance with the new requirements.
+If either party is unable to bring the Personal Data processing into compliance with the Data Protection Legislation within thirty days thereafter, the other party may terminate any Master Agreement on written notice to the other.

-On termination or expiry of the Master Agreement or, if directed in writing by the Customer for any reason, Sound Concepts will securely delete or destroy, return and not retain, all or any Personal Data related to these Terms in its possession or control, [except for one copy that it may retain and use for up to 12 months for audit purposes only or other lawful reason].
+On termination or expiration of any Master Agreement or, if directed in writing by the Customer for any reason, Sound Concepts will securely delete or destroy, return, and not retain, any Personal Data related to these Terms in its possession or control, except for one copy that it may retain and use for up to twelve months for audit purposes only or any other lawful reason.

-If any law, regulation, or government or regulatory body requires Sound Concepts to retain any documents or materials that Sound Concepts would otherwise be required to return or destroy, it will notify the Customer in writing of that retention requirement, giving details of the documents or materials that it must retain, the legal basis for retention, and establishing a specific timeline for destruction once the retention requirement ends.
+If any law, regulation, or government or regulatory body requires Sound Concepts to retain any documents or materials that Sound Concepts would otherwise be required to return or destroy, it will notify the Customer in writing of that retention requirement.
+The notification shall give details of the documents or materials that Sound Concepts must retain, the legal basis for retention, and establish a specific timeline for destruction once the retention requirement ends.

-Sound Concepts will certify in writing that it has destroyed the Personal Data within five Business Days after it completes the destruction.
+If Customer requests, Sound Concepts will verify in writing that it has destroyed the Personal Data within five Business Days after it completes the destruction.

-Sound Concepts will keep detailed, accurate and up-to-date written records regarding any processing of Personal Data it carries out for the Customer, including but not limited to, the access, control and security of the Personal Data, approved subcontractors and affiliates, the processing purposes, categories of processing, any transfers of personal data to a third country and related safeguards, and a general description of the technical and organisational security measures referred to in clause 6.1 (Records).
+Sound Concepts will keep detailed, accurate, and up-to-date records regarding any processing of Personal Data it carries out for the Customer.
+This shall include maintaining a list of approved subcontractors, the processing purposes, categories of processing, any transfers of Personal Data to a third country and related safeguards, and a general description of the technical and organizational security measures referred to in clause 6.1 (Records).